futursolo/host-witness/README.md

 the test.lst example and output.lst example is included in the repository.

-Notice: host-witness will not clear output.lst first if there was anything include this file!!
+Notice: host-witness will not clear output.lst first if there was anything in this file!!

 License